Christmas Markets in Germany and around the World

 What’s Cool: Füssen’s Christmas market is all about location, location, location.
 Indulge in the typical Bavarian Christmas sausages, Swiss raclette, or grilled fish before heading up to Germany’s most famous fairy-tale castle, magical Neuschwanstein.
 You might need snowshoes. 😉

 What’s Cool: Backed by two stunning cathedrals, this is our personal choice for Germany’s best Christmas market.
-The old town, with its medieval cross-beam houses and unique market bridge, plays right into every visitor’s Christmas fantasy.
+The old town of Erfurt, with its medieval cross-beam houses and unique market bridge, plays right into every visitor’s Christmas fantasy.
 Don’t miss the potato pancakes topped with apple sauce AND lachs.
 Love it!

 What’s Cool: Arguably the most famous Christmas market in Germany (and possibly Europe), Nuremberg’s Christkindlesmarkt has been thrilling visitors since 1530.
 Highlights include gorgeous medieval backstreets, the large Nuremburg castle, original Nuremburger sausages, and the country’s most famous lebkuchen (German gingerbread).

-What’s Cool: Germany’s most picturesque walled village is Christmas market perfection.
+What’s Cool: Germany’s most picturesque walled village, Rothenburg ob der Tauber, is Christmas market perfection.
 This world-famous Medieval village also boasts the most impressive Käthe Wohlfahrt Christmas store in the country (even Santa would be impressed.)
-Don’t miss the long bratwursts and the local schneeball pastries, balls of woven dough.
+Don’t miss the long bratwursts and the local Schneeball pastries, balls of woven dough.